jacqizee/Lo-Fi-Tetris/README.md

 ### Grid Creation

 To start, I wrote up the HTML for the game based off my wireframe, then used JavaScript and DOM manipulation to both create the main grid and mini grid for the game, storing each div created as a cell within an array.
-Afted adding a sprinkling of basic CSS, I was ready to start writing functions.
+After adding a sprinkling of basic CSS, I was ready to start writing functions.

 <img src="./media/grid.png" alt="tetris grid example" width="200"/>